bowen1993/leetcodes/find-the-celebrity.md

 **Note**: There will be exactly one celebrity if he/she is in the party.
 Return the celebrity's label if there is a celebrity in the party.
 If there is no celebrity, return`-1`.

+> Companies: LinkedIn, Facebook

+## Analysis

+To reduce times of calling knows\(\).
+We should eliminate impossible people and find a candidate.
+The celebrity knows nobody and everybody knows the celebrity.
+We start from 0 as candidate, if 0 knows 1, 0 can not be celebrity, 1 might, so 1 as candidate.
+If 1 does not know 2, 1 still as candidate, 2 is not. if 1 knows 3, 3 as candidate.
+Loop to n, we found candidate x